BACK TO BLOGS Back to Press Releases

 Malicious online ads, or malvertising, have become one of the easiest ways for cybercriminals to break into systems, no hacking required.
 By exploiting legitimate advertising networks, attackers can deliver malware to unsuspecting users, often without any direct interaction.

-Earlier this year, Microsoft Threat Intelligence uncovered a large-scale malvertising campaign that compromised nearly one million devices globally.
+Microsoft Threat Intelligence uncovered a large-scale malvertising campaign in 2025 that compromised nearly one million devices globally.
 The attackers used malicious advertisements to redirect users from illegal streaming sites to GitHub-hosted malware, demonstrating how malvertising can exploit trusted platforms to deliver malicious payloads without direct user interaction.

 How malvertising works